Milalien/FrontEndTools-23-Project/README.md

 ### Cinema

 A page that fetches information from Finnkino's news XML page.
 You can filter the news using the searchbar.
+This page is in finnish.

 ### Login page